 You are in the market to buy a home.
 While checking all those websites where you know you can find your next dream home, it might dawn on you.
 Slowly but surely, you will have the uncomfortable feeling that the real estate market doesn’t make sense anymore.
 It is completely crazy right now.

 Well, you are not the only one who is puzzled and thinks that the world is out of whack.
-At least for the near future, you must realize that the rules are different than they used to be.
+At least in the near future, you must realize that the rules are different than they used to be.

 Gone are the days when a buyer made an offer, usually 5 – 10 % below the asking price, asking for tons of repairs, asking for additional incentives, and getting the seller’s signature on the deed.

 However, there is no need to run scared.
 With the right strategy, you will prevail.
 Be prepared that the first offer might not be successful.
 Competition is fierce, and the chances are slim that you will not end up in a multiple offer situation.
 Stay focused, and you will win the next home-buying battle.

 In Real Estate, the Asking Price is as much about psychology as it is about Reality.

 “If you know the enemy and know yourself, you need not fear the result of a hundred battles.” ― Sun Tzu, The Art of War.

 Calling the home seller your enemy is a little far-fetched.
 At least we can refer to them as opponents because their interest in the property is opposed.
 The seller wants the highest price possible without making too many costly concessions; the buyer wants to keep as much money as viable in his pockets.
 Asking for concessions is a perfect way to lower the asking price without insulting the seller too much.